-Computer science is the study of software (programming), hardware, and theoretical aspects of high-speed computing devices, and the application of these devices to a broad spectrum of scientific, technological and business problems.
+Computer science is the study of software (programming), hardware, and theoretical aspects of high-speed computing devices, as well as the application of these devices to a broad spectrum of scientific, technological, and business problems.

-Both the College of Liberal Arts (CLA) and the College of Science and Engineering (CSE) offer a Bachelor's degree in computer science.
+Both the College of Liberal Arts (CLA) and the College of Science and Engineering (CSE) offer a bachelor's degree in computer science.
 These degrees not only provide a basic understanding of the field, but also include an upper division emphasis in a student-chosen subarea of computer science.
-This flexibility allows concentrations within computer science, or in interdisciplinary areas involving computer applications.
-This should prepare a student for a variety of industrial, governmental, and business positions involving computer use, or for graduate work in the field.
+This flexibility allows for concentrations within computer science, or in interdisciplinary areas involving computer applications.
+This should prepare students for a variety of industrial, governmental, and business positions involving computer use, or for graduate work in the field.